tommyhere21/AI-and-ML-Final-Project/README.md

 ## 2) Methods

 ### Data Overview

-The datasets utilized in our analysis consist of three primary files:
+The dataset utilized in our analysis consists of a single comprehensive file:

-1.⁠ ⁠*⁠ recsys_customers.csv ⁠*: This dataset houses detailed information on 41,253 unique customers.
-For each customer, data is available concerning their age, as well as their membership status in the store’s club or subscription to the fashion newsletter, which indicates a level of engagement with the clothing shop.

-2.⁠ ⁠*⁠ recsys_articles.csv ⁠*: Containing information on 6,536 articles, this dataset is rich with details on 21 distinct attributes for each article.
-These attributes cover aspects such as the article's type, color, and the specific group it belongs to, providing a comprehensive view of the product range available at the store.

-3.⁠ ⁠*⁠ recsys_transactions.csv ⁠*: This dataset captures a substantial 369,113 transactions.
-Each record includes the date of the transaction, the customer who made the purchase, and the article that was bought, allowing for detailed tracking of sales and customer purchasing behavior.
+- **shopEasy.csv**: This dataset provides a detailed look at customer interactions and transactions on the ShopEasy platform.
+It encompasses a variety of information on 8,950 entries, giving us a deep dive into the purchasing patterns and behaviors of the customers.
+Here are the key components of this dataset:

+  1. **Customer Details**: Each record includes the customer's identifier and demographic information like location and account type, which helps in understanding customer diversity and preferences.

+  2. **Account Metrics**: Data such as account totals, emergency funds, and the maximum spend limit are available.
+These metrics help in assessing the financial engagement and capacity of the customers.

+  3. **Transaction Details**: Detailed records of each transaction include the cost of items purchased, whether the purchases were single or multiple items, and the frequency of these transactions.
+This provides insights into the purchasing habits and preferences of the customers.

+  4. **Engagement Metrics**: Information on the frequency of account usage, types of items bought, and customer loyalty indicators like subscription to newsletters or participation in the store’s club.
+These metrics are crucial for understanding customer loyalty and engagement levels.

-These datasets collectively form a robust foundation for our analysis, enabling us to delve deep into customer demographics, product details, and buying patterns, which are crucial for developing effective recommender systems.
+This dataset forms a robust foundation for our analysis, enabling us to explore detailed customer demographics, financial behavior, and transactional data, which are crucial for developing effective segmentation and personalized marketing strategies.

 ### Preparation of Data:
 Data cleaning involved handling missing values and erroneous entries, particularly in the 'maxSpendLimit' and 'leastAmountPaid' fields.
 This was crucial as it ensured the integrity and reliability of our analysis.